Jane Hall (actress)

 Jane Hall is an Australian actress, comedian, writer and presenter.
-She is best known for playing Rebecca Napier on the soap opera Neighbours.
+She is known for originating the role of Rebecca Fisher in the television soap opera Home and Away, and for her leading roles in All Together Now as Anna Sumner, A Country Practice as Jess Morrison, and Neighbours as Rebecca Napier.
+In 2019, she played Ann Reynolds in Wentworth.
+Hall has also presented a number of radio shows.

 Early life

-Born in Hamilton Victoria, Hall grew up in the Dandenong Ranges.
+Born in Hamilton, Victoria, Hall grew up in the Dandenong Ranges.
 She attended Tecoma Primary School, Belgrave South Primary School and Upwey High School.
-Hall studied drama at MBCTA Youth Theatre and at high school she appeared in High School productions.
+Hall studied drama at MBCTA Youth Theatre and at high school she appeared in high school productions.

 Career

-A child actress, Hall began her acting career in 1985, with a guest role in the television series The Henderson Kids, opposite Stefan Dennis.
+A child actress, Hall began her acting career in 1985, with a guest role in the television series The Henderson Kids.
 She performed in school productions at Belgrave South Primary School and also appeared in amateur High School productions.